DibPuelma/revolut-home-task/README.md

 # Home task for Revolut

 ### Usage
-To run in development, download and then run `yarn start`
+To run in development, download and then run `yarn` to install dependencies and `yarn start` to run the development server

 To run the test suit, download and then run `yarn test`